 - Your official high school transcript (required unless 24 semester credits or 36 quarter credits of college coursework have been completed at the time of application).
 GED results may be used to fulfill this requirement.
 Note: In order to be considered official, high school and college transcripts must be submitted directly to the Office of Admission from the college or post-secondary institutions you attended.
 Transcripts must be signed by the school official and contain the school seal.
 NDSU does not accept faxed transcripts.

 - An ACT or SAT score (required unless 24 or more semester credits or 36 quarter credits of transferable college coursework have been completed at the time of application, or the applicant is 25 or older on the first day of class).

-- WES credential evaluation for all coursework taken outside of the United States.
+- WES or ECE credential evaluation for all coursework taken outside of the United States.
 Request this evaluation.
 Note: English proficiency scores may be required based on the applicant's education history and language proficiency.
 Contact the Office of Admission if you have questions about this policy.

 |Office of Admission|